 Drew holds a Bachelor of Science degree in Civil Engineering from The Georgia Institute of Technology.
 He and his wife Kelley live in Winston-Salem and have three grown children, Jonathan, Tess and Emma.

-John Woodcock joined the Center in 2016 as Charlotte Regional President, overseeing the Center’s activities in the Charlotte region.
+John Woodcock joined the Center in 2016, overseeing the Center’s activities in the Charlotte region.
 John graduated from Wake Forest with a BA in Economics and Accounting and is a licensed CPA.
 He received his MBA from Indiana University.
 He most recently served as Chief Executive Officer of Balfour Beatty Construction’s East Region, a $1+ billion division of Balfour Beatty, prior to his retirement this past year.
 He has been in Charlotte for over 20 years, and is very well known in our community due to his civic engagement.

 John is a very talented strategist and leader, with a heart for closely held companies, and the significant contributions they make to our economy and communities.